Cozy Peach Kitchen

 Home » Recipes » Vegetarian Breakfast Recipes

-Vegan Cinnamon Baked Oatmeal with Pecans
+Pecan Cinnamon Baked Oatmeal

-Published: Sep 16, 2021 · Modified: Apr 8, 2022 by Cassidy Reeser · This post contains affiliate links.
+Modified: Jul 8, 2025 · Published: Sep 16, 2021 by Cassidy Reeser, MS, RD · This post may contain affiliate links

 White pie server holding a piece of pecan baked oatmeal